 - The Learning Experience platform curates all types of content in and outside of the LMS such as informal content, user-generated content, microlearning content… and serve as a unique front-facing platform to ensure a cohesive experience.

-- Learn more about the differences between a Learning Management System and a Training Resource Management System.
+- Learn more about the differences between a Training Management System and Learning Management System

 We are in the middle of this transition towards smarter learning architectures which can integrate different audiences without portal access, provide precise analytics, and integrate both front-office learner experience and back-office optimization processes.